Kukunin/image-shadow/README.md

 -----------

 Plugin is supported by any modern browser with canvas supporting.
+Tested in Google Chrome 17+, Firefox 12+, Opera 11.62

 Internet Explorer 6-8 isn't supported, however it is real to make plugin working in future versions.

-In Google Chrome 18 bluring works not properly (I don't know why).
+In Google Chrome 17-20 bluring works not properly (I don't know why).
+Use `blurMethod: manual` for Chrome.